ECB says ready to use any option to temper market rates

 "With regard to money market conditions, we will remain particularly attentive to developments which may have implications for the stance of monetary policy," Draghi said.

-"We are ready to use any instrument including another LTRO if needed," Draghi said with reference to ultra-long loans, which the ECB deployed in late 2011 and 2012 to pump over 1.0 trillion euros (831.79 billion pounds) into the system.
+"We are ready to use any instrument including another LTRO if needed," Draghi said with reference to ultra-long loans, which the ECB deployed in late 2011 and 2012 to pump over 1.0 trillion euros ($1.35 trillion) into the system.

 A majority of economists polled by Reuters expect the ECB to keep its key rate at 0.5 percent until at least April 2015.
 They also predict it will serve up another course of long-term cheap liquidity to banks (LTRO), possibly by the end of this year.